-Consider cooling systems appropriate for hot and humid climates that match the building loads and are not over-designed.
+Consider cooling systems appropriate for temperate and mixed climates that match the building loads and are not over-designed.

 - Evaluate various cooling equipment sizes and models to select the unit that best matches the demand requirements.
 To accomplish this, use an hourly computer simulation tool to generate energy consumption profiles and the incidence of coincidental peak cooling loads.
-Select equipment that achieves a high efficiency at the predominant load but also remains efficient over the range of operating conditions. - For hot and humid climates, consider the use of desiccant dehumidification (enthalpy exchangers) cooling, which can reduce the need for mechanical cooling.
-The requirements for proper maintenance of these systems should also be evaluated. - Consider natural gas and/or solar-driven absorption cooling as a method of reducing peak electricity consumption. - To reduce upper atmospheric ozone depletion, reduce the use of CFC and HCFC refrigerants. - Consider thermal (ice or water) storage in situations where peak load avoidance is critical.
+Select equipment that achieves a high efficiency at the predominant load but also remains efficient over the range of operating conditions. - For temperate and mixed climates, consider the use of desiccant dehumidification (enthalpy wheels), which can reduce the need for mechanical cooling.
+The requirements for proper maintenance of these systems should also be evaluated. - Consider natural gas and/or solar-driven absorption cooling as a method of reducing peak electricity consumption. - A form of free cooling is nighttime ventilation.
+Use nighttime ventilation strategies to cool interior mass and flush out stale air prior to morning occupancy.
+This purging cycle can be effective during low nighttime temperatures. - To reduce upper atmospheric ozone depletion, reduce the use of CFC and HCFC refrigerants. - Consider thermal (ice or water) storage in situations where peak load avoidance is critical.
 Thermal storage is a cost-saving technique that takes advantage of offpeak utility rate schedules where applicable.
-Some electric utilities promote thermal storage by offering an incentive for power usage that can be displaced from peak to off-peak time.
+Some electric utilities promote thermal storage by offering an incentive for power usage that can be displaced from peak to off-peak time. - Consider direct groundwater cooling as another energy-saving option.